profweston/Crime_Time_Final_Project/Week 2 Requirements.md

+# Deliverable 1 Requirements:
+## General Requirements
+Team members have drafted their project, including the following:

+- [X] Selected topic
+- [X] Reason why they selected their topic
+- [X] Description of their source of data
+- [X] Questions they hope to answer with the data

+---

+## GitHub Requirements:
+Main Branch
+- [X] Includes a README.md

+README.md must include:
+- [X] Description of the communication protocols
+- [X] At least one branch for each team member
+- [X] Each team member has at least four commits from the duration of the first segment

+**Note**: The descriptions and explanations required in all other project deliverables should also be in your README.md as part of your outline, unless otherwise noted.

+---

+## Machine Learning Model Requirements:
+- [X] Takes in data in from the provisional database
+- [X] Outputs label(s) for input data

+---

+## Database Requirements:
+- [X] Sample data that mimics the expected final database structure or schema
+- [X] Draft machine learning module is connected to the provisional database

+# Week 2 Requirements
 ## Presentation:
 - [ ] Description of the data exploration phase of the project
 - [ ] Description of the analysis phase of the project